SimReady assets for

 Start building simulations in Isaac Sim faster

-Upload your first 3D model and get a physics-enabled OpenUSD asset in minutes.
+Drop in a 3D model, image, or text description and get a physics-enabled OpenUSD asset in minutes.

 Frequently asked questions